Online Video Formats: 2018 and Beyond (March 27, 2018 at 10AM PDT)

 Recently, we have seen renewed attention on HEVC following Apple’s announcement to support the codec on their devices.
 6 months later, Apple surprisingly became a founding member of the Alliance for Open Media (AOM) as a supporter of the AV1 codec.
 Yet, while the AOM group claims AV1 provides better performance than HEVC and will be offered royalty-free, there are some academic benchmarks who find AV1 inferior to HEVC on codec quality and performance.
 In the meantime, MPEG / ITU-T is working on a next generation video codec, in a group called JVET (Joint Video Exploration Team) that has a mandate to deliver a video compression standard that can reach 50% over HEVC in 2020.
 Additionally, on the streaming side, we have seen the MPEG CMAF standard getting some traction not only to unify the HLS and DASH worlds, but also to offer the long awaited low latency delay solution for OTT.
 This panel will discuss perspectives on these video compression technologies to help content providers, broadcasters, and service providers figure out the best path forward to distribute content over the internet in the coming years.

-This topic will be moderated by Jason Thibeault, the Executive Director of the Streaming Video Alliance.
-You can follow Jason on Twitter at @_jasonthibeault.
+This topic was moderated by Jason Thibeault, the Executive Director of the Streaming Video Alliance.
+You can follow Jason on Twitter @_jasonthibeault.

 The Streaming Video Alliance is a global consortium of companies dedicated to helping shape the future of streaming video through the publication of best practices, guidelines, specifications, and requirements.
 The Alliance is the only streaming video industry forum representing a true cross-section of the value chain.
 Service providers, network operators, content owners, and technology providers are all collaborating together to build a future where streaming video is “broadcast quality.”